pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/03-local-dev.md

 ## Combined Frontend and Backend Setup

-1. Create `.lando.yml` in the root of the project.
+1. Create a `.lando.yml` file in the root of the project.

 1. Copy the following config into `.lando.yml`.
-Replace `%SITE-NAME%`, `%PANTHEON_SITE_ID%`, and `%PORT-NUMBER%`, with site name, site id, and required port number for your Front-End site.
+Replace `%SITE-NAME%`, `%PANTHEON_SITE_ID%`, and `%PORT-NUMBER%`, with the site name, site id, and required port number for your Front-End site.

         ```
         name: %SITE_NAME%